 Faculty, administrators/staff, friends, and organizations are eligible for the Berkeley Citation.
 To nominate someone, please submit the following:

-- One nomination letter and up to three letters of recommendation that reflect a variety of viewpoints.
-Include the nominee’s and nominator’s contact information in the nomination letter.
-Address the letters to Chancellor Nicholas B. Dirks.
+- One nomination letter from the head or chair of the department and a minimum of three letters that reflect a variety of view points.
+Include the nominee’s and nominator’s contact information in the nomination letter, and the date of presentation as well as the occasion.
+Address the letters to Chancellor Carol Christ.

 - Biographical information, as well as examples of what distinguishes your nominee in his/her field and how he/she has provided extraordinary service to the university beyond teaching, research, or nonacademic career responsibilities.